raniemi/phoenix_examples/README.md

 To start your Phoenix app:

-  1. Install dependencies with `mix deps.get`
+  * Install dependencies with `mix deps.get`
-  2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Install Node.js dependencies with `npm install`
-  3. Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.